Chaetodon nigropunctatus

-Chaetodon nigropunctatus, the black-spotted butterflyfish, is a species off marine ray-finned fish, a butterflyfish, belonging to the family Chaetodontidae.
+Chaetodon nigropunctatus, the black-dotted butterflyfish, is a species off marine ray-finned fish, a butterflyfish, belonging to the family Chaetodontidae.
 It is found in the north western Indian Ocean.

 Description

 Chaetodon nigropunctatus has a whitish mouth set in a grey face, the colour of the body is greyish white and it is marked with many longitudinal rows of dark grey spots.
 The tail is black with a white margin.
 The dorsal fin has 13 spines and 21-23 soft rays while the anal fin has 3 spines and 18-20 soft rays.
 This species attains a maximum total length of 14 cm.

 Distribution

 Chaetodon nigropunctatus is found in the northwestern Indian Ocean.
 It occurs in the Persian Gulf, Gulf of Oman and the Arabian Sea coast of the Arabian Peninsula.

 Habitat and biology

 Chaetodon nigropunctatus occurs at depths between 1 and 40 m, inhabiting coral reefs where they occur in pairs.
 They are thought to feed mainly on coral polyps. it occurs over reefs, either of coral or rock, and sometime in Sandy lagoon areas.